-Responsible Capitalism -Micro and Macro-institutional conditions of transformation June 25-28, 2018 Venice International University Isola di San Servolo, Venice
+Responsible Capitalism -Micro and Macro-institutional conditions of transformation June 10 - 13, 2019 Venice International University Isola di San Servolo, Venice

 VIU Summer School

 Responsible Capitalism - Micro and Macroinstitutional Conditions of Transformation

 Venice International University

-June 25-28, 2018
+June 10-13, 2019

 Scientific Coordinator:

-Prof. Francesco Zirpoli, Università Ca' Foscari Venezia In its third edition, the summer school on Responsible Capitalism is an initiative of the VIU in cooperation with the two member universities Ca' Foscari University of Venice and Lausanne.
+Prof. Guido Palazzo, University of Lausanne In its fourth edition, the summer school on Responsible Capitalism is an initiative of VIU in cooperation with the two member universities Ca' Foscari University of Venice and Lausanne.
 It aims at the development of ideas that promote a more sustainable future by bringing together young scholars from all over the world to discuss their ideas on the future of Capitalism from the micro-level of individual decision making to the organizational and the societal level.
 It gives young scholars the opportunity to discuss with eminent scholars in management theory and to test their ideas and present their work.
 Participants will become familiar with recent research from a broad set of disciplines.
 They will work on their ability to engage in the transdisciplinary discourse that is required for the development of innovative answers to grand sustainability challenges.
 Who is it for?